 Much like its rivals, the Siri-enabled HomePod speaker will be able to respond to voice commands and play music, set alarms, control smart devices and search for information online.
 What's different - Apple claims - is that the device will blow the competition away on sound quality, so you don't have to sacrifice your audiophile credentials for the sake of smartness.

-Suggesting that Apple is nearing release of it's smart speaker, a leaked photograph of a HomePod being tested in a kitchen envrionment indicates that the company is testing the device in real world surroundings.
+While the official release date is off, it looks like progress is going well.
+A leaked photograph of a HomePod being tested in a kitchen environment indicates that the company is testing the device in real world surroundings.

 Appropriately for those initial target markets, the HomePod is slated to offer only English-language support at first; Siri of course is far more versatile, supporting dozens of languages, so it shouldn't be difficult for Apple to expand into other territories.